hejingne/UofT-Research-Catalog-Web-App/README.md

     * [new] edit, remove current posts
     * [new] view removed posts

  2. [new] Handle submitted applications under `RECIEVED APPLICATIONS` tab.
+Under this tab, user can
-  One can click on research title to view applicant's information.
+    * click on research title to view applicant's information
+        * click on submitted files (CV or transcript) to change the application status to `under review`, so that the action buttons are displayed (e.g., SEND OFFER)

 #### admin